 WhatsApp Business is available on desktop, Android and iOS.
 It’s mainly targeted to small and medium-sized businesses, although larger companies such as KLM have used some of its elements to great advantage, offering access to real-time flight information and documentation via the app.

 WhatsApp Business lets businesses set up their profiles with an image, description, location, URL and contact details.
 The primary goal is to enable companies to keep in touch with their customers and answer questions and queries in real-time.

 You can sign up using a landline

 You have a few registration options.
 You can sign up using a mobile number, but this will mean that you cannot run a separate personal WhatsApp account linked with this same number.
 You can, however, migrate all your personal chats over to your new business account.

 You can also sign up using your business landline, which means you can keep your existing personal WhatsApp account, and run a WhatsApp Business account on the same device.

-Currently WhatsApp is a free app available for download on Google Play.
-But once you’ve signed up your business, you don’t need to be tied to an Android device to be able to message contacts.
-You can set up the desktop “WhatsApp Web” application and access your account via any PC and keep in touch with your customers that way instead.
+Currently WhatsApp is a free app available for download on Google Play and iTunes.
+But once you’ve signed up, you don’t need to be tied to a smartphone to be able to message contacts.
+You can set up the desktop “WhatsApp Web” application and access your account via your internet browser.

 WhatsApp Business also allows you to automate “greeting messages” and “away messages” as well as “quick replies” to frequently asked questions.
-Quick replies allow you to create shortcut messages for frequently used messages.
+Quick replies allow you to create shortcuts for frequently used messages.